DMTF/Redfish-Tools/doc-generator/README_Property_Index.md

 ### Description Overrides

 Descriptions for individual properties can be overridden.
-The DescriptionOverrides object is keyed by property name.
+The description_overrides object is keyed by property name.
 Values are lists, allowing you to specify different overrides for the same property in different schemas.
 Each object in the list can have the following entries:

 * type: the property type
 * schemas: a list of schemas this element applies to